 Prosecution and fines under criminal law

 In principle, the regulators and law enforcement have the legal bases to use criminal prosecutions against unlicensed gaming offers and related advertising.
 These means of criminal law are readily available and used against illegal domestic offers.
 They can also be used against domestic advertising for foreign offers.
-By contrast, while these instruments are, in principle, also available in relation to foreign unlicensed offers, the authorities have thus far shown little will to use these means against foreign operators.
-This may be for various reasons, including overwhelming workload with licensing, uncertainty as per the applicability of criminal law to foreign operators and practical issues of enforceability.
+By contrast, while these instruments are, in principle, also available in relation to foreign unlicensed offers, the authorities have thus far shown little appetite to use these means against foreign operators.
+This may be for various reasons, including uncertainty as per the applicability of criminal law to foreign operators and practical issues of enforceability.

 Legal and regulatory framework

 i Legislation and jurisprudence